< Return to Video

 anti-fungal agents that actually bind to

-the heterotrophic they break down an
+The heterotrophic they break down an

 organic matter to get energy sources for